FeralInteractive/gamemode/README.md

 git checkout 1.6.1 # omit to build the master branch ./bootstrap.sh
 ```
-To test it installed correctly:
+To test GameMode installed and will run correctly:
 ```bash
 gamemoded -t
 ```